RunestoneInteractive/thinkcspy/_sources/Functions/Functionsthatreturnvalues.rst

-As you step through the example in codelens notice that the **return** statement not only causes the function to return a value, but it also returns the flow of control back to the place in the program where the function call was made.  this is true in gneral:
+As you step through the example in codelens notice that the **return** statement not only causes the function to return a value, but it also returns the flow of control back to the place in the program where the function call was made.  this is true in general:

 .. note::
    The call to a function *terminates* after the execution of a return statement.
-   This is fairly obvious is the return statement is the last statement in the function, but we will see later where it makes sense to have a return statement even when other statements follow, and the further statements are not executed.
+   This is fairly obvious if the return statement is the last statement in the function, but we will see later where it makes sense to have a return statement even when other statements follow, and the further statements are *not* executed.